theaquamarine/windows-powershell-docs/docset/windows/msdtc/start-dtcdiagnosticresourcemanager.md

 ```

 ## DESCRIPTION
-The **Start-DtcDiagnosticResourceManager** cmdlet starts a diagnostic Resource Manager (RM) as a Windows PowerShell® background job.
+The **Start-DtcDiagnosticResourceManager** cmdlet starts a diagnostic Resource Manager (RM) as a Windows PowerShell?? background job.

 ## EXAMPLES